heenaessa/CancerdatadiseasePrediction/README.md

-# CancerdatadiseasePrediction
+# Cancer data disease Prediction
-This repository contains  Cancer Disease Prediction System Using Machine Learning with different parameter.
+This repository contains a Cancer Disease Prediction System Using Machine Learning with different parameters.